-The best part, itâ€™ll only cost around $100 – that’s less expensive than most I’ve found online, and definitely less expensive than any I found in-store!
+The best part, itâ€™ll only cost around $100 – that’s less expensive than most I’ve found online and definitely less expensive than any I found in-store!

 The full to king set up means more metal and less creaking.
 Actually, there’s no creaking with that metal frame, and I’m notorious for being an acrobat when I roll over in bed. lol

 We wanted something with a flat top so Turbo, our cat, would be able to sit and look out the window.
 Nothing fabric since he’s got claws and would be up there all the time scratching it all to hell.

 We looked for a headboard just about everywhere, including online where we ordered one that listed dimensions that should have fit, but the dimensions were switched â€“ the headboard was 54â€ tall, not 45â€ as the listing stated.
 Someone made a typo in the listing.

-Anyways, after six months of headboard hunting, I finally decided to build one.
+Anyways, after six months of headboard hunting, I finally decided to build a DIY headboard.
 I know a DIY guy who took that long to build a headboard?
 Ha!
 Anyways, itâ€™s done and itâ€™s beautiful!

-First thing we’ll need to do is grab our materials.
-We picked up our lumber at Home Depot.
-The 1 by lumber is pine boards.
+We ordered the lumber and then picked it up at Home Depot.
+The 1″ lumber are pine boards.
 I chose to get the grade with the least knots.
 It was slightly more expensive but worth it for the outcome of the headboard.

 Yes, I know they have other carts better suited for lumber, but Katie hates them and blah blah blah.
 Happy Wife Happy Life. 🙂

-Anyways, let’s get to the marital list, cuts, and assembly of the queen size DIY headboard!
+If you’re going to build your own, here are the instructions on how to build a headboard.
+Letâ€™s get to the material list, cuts, and assembly of the queen size DIY headboard!